pathannon/mediumish/_posts/2016-01-01-BibleReadingPlans.md

 <a href="https://www.navigators.org/wp-content/uploads/2017/08/navtool-5x5x5.pdf" target="_blank" rel="noopener">[ Download Here ]</a>

 <a href="http://www.scriptureawakening.com/digital/B90-Bookmark.pdf" target="_blank" rel="noopener"><strong>The Bible in 90 Days</strong></a>
 Maybe you’re ready for a reading challenge.
-Perhaps you want to start 2016 with&nbsp;a bible reading boot camp.
+Perhaps you want to start this year with&nbsp;a bible reading boot camp.
 With this plan you can read the Bible cover to cover in 90 days.
 <a href="http://www.scriptureawakening.com/digital/B90-Bookmark.pdf" target="_blank" rel="noopener">[ Download Here ]</a>

 What’s your plan for Bible reading this year?
 May God’s word light every step of your path throughout the year!